-Agricultural Sales & Marketing (7053) One Credit, Half Block Grades 11, 12 Agricultural Sales & Marketing is a spring course designed for upper level students interested in the many career opportunities in the largest occupational area of the agricultural industry.
-This course concentrates on developing skills and knowledge in agricultural sales techniques, advertising, interviewing, human relations, marketing plans, and customer relations.
-Business plans will also be analyzed and commodity marketing will be examined.
-Students will use the skills learned to implement FFA chapter events and activities.
 Courses in the Art Department are designed to empower you to use technical and creative skills and to make informed personal choices in the process of making works of art.
 You will learn to expand your creative thinking skills while exploring various mediums such as pencil, marker, paint, chalk, clay, metal, dye, glass, and even found objects.
 You will learn a variety of techniques for using and combining these mediums.
 And note that most courses have a second or third level, many of which are offered for concurrent credit (high school and DMACC credit at the same time).

-Art Sampler (1500) One Credit, Half Block Grades 9,10, 11, 12 This class is an appetizer of all the art courses that we offer at NHS.
-You will sample a little of each class; drawling, painting, pottery, jewelry, sculpture, mixed media, printmaking, and visual art design.
+Art Sampler (1500)

+One Credit, Half Block Grades 9,10, 11, 12

+An appetizer of all art courses that we offer at NHS.
+You will sample a little of each class; drawing, painting, pottery, jewelry, sculpture, mixed media, printmaking, and visual art design.
 Take this course first to see what interests you.

+Drawing 1 (1010)

+One Credit.
+Block

-Drawing 1 (1010) One Credit, Block Grades 9, 10, 11, 12 Learn beginning drawing skills (drawing from life, portraits, perspective, etc.) and how to use materials including; pencil, colored pencil, and charcoal.
+Learn beginning drawing skills (drawing from life, portraits, perspective, etc.) and how to use materials including; pencil, colored pencil, and charcoal.
 Students will also view and discuss other's work